SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

    Reply immediately.

 #.
 The TTL is expired and requests a modification check(If-Modified-Since) from the origin server.
-   Does not respond to the client until hearing from the server.
+   Does not respond to the client until heard from the server.

 #.
 If the origin server replies, extend the TTL or swap content.
    Respond to the client since the origin server confirmed.